-That’s a promise, but it comes with one condition: you must stay close to Him.
-You do that by reading His Word and doing your best to follow it, by keeping Him and His guiding spiritual principles in your thoughts.
+That promise comes with a condition: we have to do our part by staying close to Him.
+We do that by reading His Word in the Bible and doing our best to follow it, by keeping Him and His guiding spiritual principles present in our thoughts and decisions.

 Verse 2: I will say of the Lord, “He is my refuge and my fortress; My God, in Him I will trust.”